apache/doris/docs/en/installing/compilation-with-ldb-toolchain.md

 This document describes how to compile Doris using the LDB toolchain.
 This method is currently used as a supplement to the Docker compilation method to facilitate developers and users without a Docker environment to compile Doris source code.

+> You can still compile the latest code using the Docker development image: `apache/incubator-doris:build-env-ldb-toolchain-latest`

 > Thanks to [Amos Bird](https://github.com/amosbird) for this contribution.

 ## Prepare the environment